nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 [↑ Back to prefix list](#5-information-fields--prefixes)

 ### 5.9.3 CCA Position Tags: `ccapos/`
+>CCA Position tags refer to CCA Positions that you can assign to a contact to keep track of the positions that the contact holds in their various CCAs.
 * CCA Position is an *optional* field, i.e. a contact can exist even if it does not have a CCA position.
 * The prefix for a module is `ccapos/`.
 * CCA Position names should be <u>alphanumeric</u>, and can contain spaces.